BryanSoltis/KenticoMVCWidgetShowcase/README.md

 **Continuos Integration**

 This project has Continuos Integration enbaled.
 You will use the **ContinuousIntegration.exe** utility to restore data to your local database.
+The process to set up the site will be:

+   1. Unzip repo to local machine
+   2. Configure / Build / Launch the Admin site
+   3. Create database using the web utility (autmatic when the connection string is cleared)
+   4. Execute the ContinuousIntegration.exe command to restore objects

 **Connection String**